Lucky the Banker mascotLTB

 Why ATrade date

-For tax purposes, a securities transaction is generally recognized on the trade date — the date the order is executed — not the settlement date.
-This is important at year-end: a stock sold on December 31 counts as a current-year transaction even though settlement occurs in the following year.
-The settlement date (B) is when the actual exchange of securities and funds occurs, but it does not determine the tax year.
+For tax purposes, a securities transaction is generally recognized on the trade date, which is the date the order is executed, not the settlement date.
+This matters at year-end because a stock sold on December 31 counts as a current-year transaction even though settlement occurs in the following year.

 Turn it into reps